-"Realism" in literature gives readers the sense that "This could easily happen, and it has."
+"Realism" in literature gives readers the sense that "This could easily happen, and probably has."

 "Fantasy" re-words that quote to say "This could never happen, but suppose it could."